Table of contents

 Defining declared SEPs

-In defining a SEP, SEP OmniLytics adopts SEP declarations from the ETSI database and uses the elements in a SEP declaration to set the following criteria:
+In defining a standard essential patent, SEP OmniLytics adopts SEP declarations from the ETSI database and uses the elements in a SEP declaration to set the following criteria:

 - The SEP must include technical report/specification information.